-Gavin Barwell was elected as the new Conservative MP for Croydon Central on 6th May 2010.
+Gavin was elected as the MP for Croydon Central on 6th May 2010.

-Gavin was born in 1972.
-He is married to Karen, a speech and language therapist who used to work at Applegarth School in New Addington before stopping work to bring up their three young boys Jack, Sam and Jamie.
+He is married to Karen, who works for the NHS as a speech and language therapist based at Applegarth Academy in New Addington and Woodside Health Centre.
+They have three young boys: Jack, Sam and Jamie.

 He's proved a hard-working and effective MP:

 - securing £25 million from the Government and Boris to rebuild our town after the riots;

 helping to bring Westfield and Hammerson to Croydon;

 - introducing the Mental Health (Discrimination) Act 2013 to improve the lives of those with mental health conditions;

 - winning more funding for our schools and local hospital; and

 - helping to introduce Lillian's Law - named after his 14 year-old constituent Lillian Groves, who was killed outside her home in New Addington by a driver who had taken illegal drugs - to tackle the menace of drug driving.

 He is particularly passionate about raising standards in our schools so that all children get the great start in life that he got.
 He’s given work experience to nearly 200 local young people over the last five years.